barbazul/1kfa/mod_guide_gm.md

 inspiration on each one of these bullets.

 The GM does not have to tell the players which of the two was chosen.
-Have the players signalled that they want to be surprised by how the plot unfolds?
+Have the players signaled that they want to be surprised by how the plot unfolds?
 Do the players need help getting their characters on the same page?
 The answers will help the GM decide whether to disclose the chosen hook.